jarriagadat/jarriagadat/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on a Master's Degree in Earthquake Engineering.
-- My personal website is https://jaatriana.github.io/
+- My personal website is https://jarriagadat.github.io/
+- Cofounder of the Geomechanical and Underground Works Group, UV https://ggmosuv.github.io/
+- Part of the CIVILS.AI Community https://civils.ai/
 <!--
 **jaatriana/jaatriana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.